Alfred Hugenberg: Putsch discussions with Heinrich Class

-In January 1926, Hugenberg was involved in a plan for a putsch organized by his good friend, Henrich Class, calling for President Hindenburg to appoint as chancellor someone who was unacceptable for the Reichstag, which would lead to a motion of no confidence.
+In January 1926, Hugenberg was involved in a plan for a putsch organised by his good friend, Heinrich Class, calling for President Hindenburg to appoint as chancellor someone unacceptable for the Reichstag, which would lead to a motion of no confidence.
 Hindenburg would respond by dissolving the Reichstag and resigning while the election campaign was in progress; the Chancellor would become acting president, and Class planned to have him issue a declaration of martial law and become the "Reich Regent".
 Class planned to have Hugenberg serve as minister of finance in the new government.
 The Social Democrats controlled Prussia, and the Prussian police arrested those involved in Class's scheme.
 None of the accused was brought to trial except Class, and the judge dismissed the charges because of a lack of evidence, stating that merely talking about a putsch was not the same thing as planning a putsch.
 The charges brought Hugenberg much attention, and the spokesman for the Hugenberg press, Ludwig Bernhard, used the case to praise Hugenberg as a great German patriot who had used his fortune to buy up newspapers to protect the German press from the "alien" Ullstein and Mosse families.
-Bernhard noted that the Mosse and Ullstein families were Jewish while Hugenberg was not.
+Bernhard noted that the Mosse and Ullstein families were Jewish, while Hugenberg was not.

 Bernhard's pamphlet first made Hugenberg well known.
 It was during this period that Hugenberg's friends such as Class and Leo Wegener started to promote Hugenberg and his business empire as a sort of brand despite his manifest lack of charm, proudly adopting the label "Hugenberg press" to describe his media empire, and gave him the image of a corporate superhero leader who could save Germany.
 The fact that Hugenberg rarely spoke in public during this period aided their efforts, giving him an aura of mystery.
 As the DNVP took part in several coalitions, Hugenberg emerged as one of the leading critics within the party of the approach of the party's leader, Kuno von Westarp, charging that he was betraying the party's principles.
 In 1927, the Scherl press published Hugenberg's essays of 1925 as Streiflichter aus Vergangenheit und Gegenwart (Highlights from Past and Present), in which he attacked the policies associated with Westarp and implicitly challenged his competence to be the DNVP's leader.
 In March 1927, Hugenberg purchased UFA, Europe's largest film studio, which brought him further attention.
 Hugenberg presented the purchase of UFA as a political move instead of a business move.
 The Hugenberg newspapers loudly announced that UFA had been brought to prevent "republicans, Jews and internationalists" from making any more films at UFA.